-If you can spend $100 more then the Duo Clean Powered Lift Away is a gravy option.
+If you don’t mind spending a little more then the Duo Clean Powered Lift-Away is a gravy option.

 The biggest weakness though is filtration.
-It uses two foam filters that won’t filter out as fine a dirt as a Dyson is capable of but this shouldn’t be a deal breaker for those who don’t have serious conditions like asthma.
+It uses two foam filters that won’t filter out fine dirt as a Dyson is capable of, but this shouldn’t be a deal breaker for those who don’t have severe conditions like asthma.

-Dyson is another great option.
-Heck they invented the bagless vacuum so it’s fitting that you look at their products.
+Dyson is another excellent option.
+Heck, they invented the bagless vacuum, so it’s fitting that you look at their products.
 The Dyson V8 Absolute is an absolute beast of a cordless vacuum.
 It has the most power and the best agitation.

-A cheaper alternative would be the V6 series that has 10 variants all equipped with different sets of tools.
+A cheaper alternative would be the V6 series that has ten variants all equipped with different sets of tools.

 Robot vacuums are great because they will do the work for you.
-The autonomous nature of these machines makes it such a popular option for folks who could afford it.
+The autonomous nature of these machines makes it such a popular choice for folks who could afford it.

-It won’t the deep cleaning power of any of the other products listed here but it does help dirt from piling up.
+It won’t give the deep cleaning power of any of the other products listed here, but it does help dirt from piling up.
 And it will help clean areas under furniture.